Private equity in Italy: market and regulatory overview

 In a leveraged buyout (LBO) before completion, the directors of the acquisition vehicle and target must consider the financial resources that are necessary to repay the debt incurred due to the acquisition, and there are specified procedural requirements for this.
 However, this does not exclude the financial assistance rules.

 The order of priority on insolvent liquidation is regulated by the Bankruptcy Act.
 Creditors have priority over equity holders, which are regarded by law as residual claimants.
-This may apply to shareholders' loans, which may be subject to equitable subordination.
+This can apply to shareholders' loans, which may be subject to equitable subordination.

-As a general principle, secured creditors holding valid fixed charges over specific assets of a company are satisfied to the exclusion of all other creditors, including secured creditors of a lower rank (for example, first degree mortgage over second degree mortgage).
+Generally, secured creditors holding valid fixed charges over specific assets of a company are satisfied to the exclusion of all other creditors, including secured creditors of a lower rank (for example, first degree mortgage over second degree mortgage).

 Certain other creditors enjoy the status of preferred creditors (such as employees with outstanding wages).
 The Civil Code gives very detailed rules regulating priority conflicts between secured and preferred creditors.